 Thermal bridging can have a significant impact on a building's energy efficiency, which can translate into long-term cost savings.

-Understanding how thermal bridging works and how to reduce it is key for architects, builders, and homeowners alike looking to build energy-efficient and comfortable buildings.
+Understanding how thermal bridging works and how to reduce it is key for architects, builders, and homeowners alike looking to create an energy-efficient and comfortable living or working environment.

 What Is Thermal Bridging?